birajthapa007/birajthapa007/README.md

 I build systems at the intersection of **machine learning, security, and constrained computing** — models that run where resources are scarce, and tools that detect when things go wrong.

 - 📄 **Currently:** finishing a first-author working paper — **OrbitML**, fault-tolerant ML inference for satellites
-- 🎯 **Goal:** Ph.D. in machine learning + security for networked and cyber-physical systems
 - 🏆 **CyberStorm 2023 Winner** — real-time cyber defense competition
 - 📍 Dallas–Fort Worth, TX